So here it is…

-This “INR 20700A” (available to purchase here) is a very commonly available cell if you know where to look and who to talk to (The sticker is ours, for compliance with the EU Battery Directive, you’ll be seeing more of these going forward, and will get more info in an upcoming blog post).
+This is the Molicel “INR 20700A” (available to purchase here) a very commonly available cell if you know where to look and who to talk to (The sticker is ours, for compliance with the EU Battery Directive, you’ll be seeing more of these going forward, and will get more info in an upcoming blog post).
 Its been available on the market for close to a year but for around the last 9 months, its been strutting around the vape industry wearing a now quite staggering number of different outfits.
 Its worn wraps by iJoy, Efest, Ampking, EBAT, Vappower, Ampsplus, and Keepower to name a few.
 There’s even talk of several more doing the same, including Wismec in order to ship them with their new regulated 20700 devices that are currently in testing.

 So why this cell?

 Its a solid choice of cell for the vape industry.
 At 18650.UK, we liken it to a slightly higher CDR than a Sony VTC5A, but with the life of a VTC6.
 Two industry leading cells with two different but equally fantastic defining characteristics, now available in a combined package.
 With the ever growing popularity of 20700 platform devices and the absence of any other major cell producers offering something, this has become the industry’s most widely used 20700 cell.

 Why havent we seen it like this before?